mfkhan267/my_jenkins_app/jenkins_on_azure/README.md

 ## 3. Create a virtual machine

-Fetch your account details as shown below for use further down the document as we proceed.
+Fetch your account details as shown below (we will need these further down the document as we proceed.

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/735be17e-6c38-4a52-bade-44d10b8490ea)